-8 Source: Total post-secondary education spending is estimated by Sallie Mae determining the full-time equivalents for both graduates and undergraduates and multiplying by the estimated total per person cost of attendance for each school type.
-In doing so, we utilize information from the U.S. Department of Education, National Center for Education Statistics, Projections of Education Statistics to 2024 (NCES 2016, September 2016), The Integrated Postsecondary Education Data System (IPEDS), College Board, -Trends in Student Aid 2016. © 2016 The College Board, -Trends in Student Princing 2017. © 2017 T
+B Source: Total post-secondary education spending is estimated by Sallie Mae determining the full-time equivalents for both graduates and undergraduates and multiplying by the estimated total per person cost of attendance for each school type.
+In doing so, we utilize information from the U.S. Department of Education, National Center for Education Statistics, Projections of Education Statistics to 2025 (NCES 2017, September 2017), The Integrated Postsecondary Education Data System (IPEDS), College Board, Trends in Student Aid 2016, © 2016 The College Board, and Trends in Student Priorical 2018, © 2018 The College Board, and Trends in Student Priorical 2018, © 2018 The College Board, and Trends in Student Priorical 2018, © 2018 The College Board, and Trends in Student Priorical 2018, © 2018 The College Board, and Trends in Student Aid 2016 or 2016 The College Board, and Trends in Student Aid 2016 or 2016 The College Board, and Student Aid 2016 or 2016 The College Board, and College Boa